Parkland school shooter’s defense claims alleged misconduct is basis to ‘prohibit’ death penalty

 McNeill said John Vesey, the former principal of Westglades Middle School, received a call from his “personal friend” Attorney Christopher Whitelock, who represents several Broward County Public Schools employees, and introduced Assistant State Attorney Jeff Marcus to the call.

 “It was an incredibly uncomfortable phone call.
-To this hour, I don’t understand why that even occurred,” Vensey later said during his testimony on Thursday afternoon.
+To this hour, I don’t understand why that even occurred,” Vesey later said during his testimony on Thursday afternoon.

 McNeill told Broward County Circuit Judge Elizabeth Scherer that the defense needs to file a motion to “disqualify or to prohibit the imposition” of the death penalty or the state from seeking the death penalty based on prosecutorial misconduct.

 McNeill said the defense also needs to prepare to seek remedies and to find an outside prosecutor’s office to investigate if other defense witnesses received similar calls.
-When Scherer told McNeill she wanted to continue with witness testimony and to handle the matter later, McNeill appeared incensed.
+McNeill requested a 24-hour recess.
+When Scherer denied her request because she wanted to continue with witness testimony and to handle the matter later, McNeill appeared incensed.

 “I’m sorry.
 I would assume that you would be outraged by this conduct like the defense is and we just need an opportunity to review all of the information,” McNeill told Scherer.

-Marcus calmly admitted to the phone call, but not to the nature of it.
+Marcus calmly admitted to the phone call, but not to the alleged nature of it.

 “This is totally not true.
 I did have a conversation.
 I called his lawyer, asked him if I could speak to his client and we spoke about what his testimony would be,” Marcus said.
 “Mr. Whitelock heard the conversation.
 I have every confidence that Mr. Whitelock would think that it was an appropriate conversation.
 It was merely, ‘What are you going to testify to?’ and some questions about his role as principal.